figa12/TinkerThursday/OpenMowerLandroid/notes.md

 # Other TODOs

-- Buy a crimp tool.
+- Buy a crimp tool or two - Molex Minifit Jr. and JST-XH?
 - 4 New screws for battery box.

 # Resources